The numbers tell the story about forklift accidents. Here are forklift accident statistics that we found around the web:

 - There are roughly 85 forklift deaths and 34,900 serious injuries each year due to forklift accidents (data from 2007), according to the Occupational Safety and Health Administration (OSHA).

-- 42% of the forklift fatalities are caused by forklift driver being crushed by a lift truck that tips.
+- 42% of the forklift fatalities are caused by forklift driver being crushed by a lift truck that tips over.

 - The safest place for a forklift operator to be during an accident is strapped into the seat with their seatbelt fastened.

 - In the United States, approximately one person is killed in a forklift accident every 3 days on average.
 Most deaths occur when a forklift operator jumps from a lift truck that is rolling over.